Summarise With AI

 In fact, as AI-powered web apps become increasingly common, developers who are proficient in both front-end frameworks (such as React or Angular) and back-end technologies will be in high demand.
 Both React and Angular work well with AI backends to show AI-driven insights to users.
 Starting with the MERN stack is an excellent choice due to React’s strong community and fast-growing demand, particularly for innovative, user-friendly applications.
 On the other hand, focusing on the MEAN stack can lead to roles in established companies that need developers to build and maintain complex, scalable, and possibly AI-powered applications.

-Advantages and Disadvantages of Full Stack, MERN, And MEAN
+Advantages of Full Stack, MERN, And MEAN

 Understanding the advantages and disadvantages of each approach can help make a more informed decision.